kbaesler/Wave/docs/index.md

 **Wave Extensions for ArcFM** - The package for the ArcFM Solution extensions.

 [![Wave Extensions for ArcFM](https://buildstats.info/nuget/Wave.Extensions.Miner)](https://www.nuget.org/packages/Wave.Extensions.Miner/)

-Wave is built using [.NET Extension Methods](http://msdn.microsoft.com/en-us/library/bb383977.aspx) which allows for adding new features to existing interfaces and classes within the ArcGIS and ArcFM APIs.
-Any interfaces or objects that are extended have been setup to use the namespace of the object, which allows Wave's features to be available without adding new namespace delcarations.

-- For instance, the `RowExtensions.cs` that contains extension methods for the `IRow` interface uses the `ESRI.ArcGIS.Geodatabase` namespace because that is the namespace that contains the `IRow` interface.

 ## Documentation
 You can [download](chms\Wave.v4.5.chm) the latest API documentation in CHM format.